circles-learning-labs/ecto_adapters_dynamodb/README.md

 **:range_key** :: {attribute_name_atom, value}, *default:* none

 If the DynamoDB table queried has a composite primary key, an update or delete query must supply both the `HASH` and the `RANGE` parts of the key.
 We assume that your Ecto model schema will correlate its primary id with DynamoDB's `HASH` part of the key.
-However, since Ecto will normally only supply the adapter with the primary id along with the changeset, we offer the range_key option to avoid an extra query to retrieve the complete key.
+However, since Ecto will normally only supply the adapter with the primary id along with the changeset, we offer the `range_key` option to avoid an extra query to retrieve the complete key.
 The adapter will attempt to query the table for the complete key if the **:range_key** option is not supplied.

 #### **Inline Options:** *Repo.update_all*

 **:add / :delete** :: [{field_atom, MapSet}], *default:* none

-Ecto does not currently support :push and :pull on fields that are not :array type.
-To perform DynamoDB's **add** and **delete** on sets, pass the action, field and value as an option.
+Ecto does not currently support `:push` and `:pull` on fields that are not `:array` type.
+To perform DynamoDB's **add** and **delete** on sets, pass the action, field, and value as an option.

 **:prepend_to_list** :: [field_atom], *default:* none